-*Weather: My Weber Summit 650 worked just fine in 20 MPH winds, with a light rain through some of the cooking.
-I had to use a mixing bowl as a rain hat for the rotisserie motor, just to keep it dry.
+- Weather: My Weber Summit 650 worked just fine in 20 MPH winds, with a light rain through some of the cooking.
+I had to use a mixing bowl as a rain hat to keep the rotisserie motor dry.

 Everything you could ask about the rotisserie,